VMBoehm/PAE/README.md

 -*Train_NSF_celeb_64.ipynb*

 #### 3a) Measurement of Reconstruction Errors and FID scores
-The performance of the models in terms of FID scores and reconstruction errors can be analyzed with notebooks named
+The performance of the models in terms of FID scores and reconstruction errors is analyzed with notebooks named
 -*FIDScore_and_Reconstruction_Error-X.ipynb* (*X*  here is a placeholder)

 #### 3b) Out-of-Distribution Detection Tests